adobe-type-tools/drawBotProofing/README.md

 character support is requested (this is a macOS limitation caused by the vertical metrics in a given fallback font).

 Input: folder containing fonts, or single font file.
+Optionally, secondary font(s) can be specified (for mixing Roman and Italic, for example).

 ![textProof.py](_images/textProof_1.png)